LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Service to provide connectivity between certain events and resultant services such as
     * CRON job triggering (via EventBridge) a λ
     * λ triggering (via EventBridge) SNS/SQS messages
+    * S3 Event Notifications (via EventBridge) to trigger whatever service is required
-    * Event Pattern: rules specified in AWS rule configs react to certain service action(s) (eg: check for external generated certs being that are n days away from expiration)
+    * Event Pattern: rules specified in AWS JSON rule configs react (eg: filter) to certain service action(s) (eg: check for external generated certs that are n days away from expiration, metadata, object sizes, names, etc.)
     * When an EventBridge rule runs, it needs permission on the target (eg: \[λ, SNS, SQS, Cloudwatch Logs, API GW, etc.] resource based policy or \[Kinesis Streams, Sys Mgr Run Command, ECS tasks etc.] IAM Role must allow EventBridge)
     * Externally available to 3rd party SAAS partners
     * Can analyze events and infer an associated schema (capable of versioning).
 This registered schema allows code generation for applications to know the structure of the data in coming into the event bus